SIRE 2.0 Inspection Readiness: A Guide to Compliance and Safety

 2. Pre-Inspection Preparation

-The inspector receives vessel-specific information before the inspection, including:
+However, the inspector receives vessel-specific information before the inspection, including:

 • Vessel particulars (size, type, tonnage, etc.).